shelovescode000/Automated-classification-of-Hainan-Gibbon-call-types-using-deep-learning/README.md

 # Gibbon Social Group Classifier
-In this study we describe the development of a classifier usin deep learning for discriminating between Hainan gibbon (Nomascus hainanus) social groups using their calls.
+In this study we describe the development of a classifier using deep learning for discriminating between Hainan gibbon (Nomascus hainanus) social groups using their calls.

-##Requirements
+#Requirements
 Install all requirements using pip install
-Numpy
+*Numpy
-Scipy
+*Scipy
-Librosa
+*Librosa
-Pandas
+*Pandas
-Tensorflow
+*Tensorflow
-Sklearn
+*Sklearn
-Pickle
+*Pickle
-Matplotlib
+*Matplotlib

-##Overview
+#Overview
 <img src="Hainan Gibbon Code/Summary of Methodology.png">

-##Pipeline
+#Pipeline
 <img src="Hainan Gibbon Code/Pipeline.png">

-##Additional Files
+#Additional Files
-CNN_Network.py - view/edit the CNN network
+*CNN_Network.py - view/edit the CNN network
-Train_Helper.py - all functions which are used during training Predict_Helper.py - all functions which are used for prediction Augmentation.py - all functions which are used to augment the data Extract_Audio_Helper.py - all functions which are used to extract and preprocess the audio files
+*Train_Helper_Social_Group.py - all functions which are used during training *PredictHelper.py - all functions which are used for prediction *Augmentation.py - all functions which are used to augment the data *Extract_Audio_Helper.py - all functions which are used to extract and preprocess the audio files

-##Data
+#Data
 The training, validation, and testing sets are found in: https://zenodo.org/record/3991714#.YQbtDWgzbIU